mamedev/mame/docs/source/commandline/commandline-all.rst

     Chooses how MAME will get joystick input.
 The default is ``auto``.

-.. list-table:: Supported light gun input providers per-platform
+.. list-table:: Supported joystick input providers per-platform
     :header-rows: 0
     :stub-columns: 0